 In second place sits Miroslav Klose, who unlike Matthäus would close off his international career at the highest point possible.
 Having claimed the record as the World Cup’s highest-ever goalscorer with his sixteenth strike in the semi-final against Brazil in Belo Horizonte, he bowed out right at the very top against Argentina in the final in the Maracanã in Rio de Janeiro.
-Having just passed his thirty-sixth birthday, Klose finish his international career with 137 caps, thirteen behind the 1990 winning captain.
+Having just passed his thirty-sixth birthday, Klose finished his international career with a total of 137 caps, thirteen behind the 1990 winning captain.

 |MATTHÄUS, Lothar||1961.03.21||1980.06.14||Netherlands (EC80 1R)||2000.06.20||Portugal (EC00 1R)||150||243||61.7||7312 days|

 |KLOSE, Miroslav||1978.06.09||2001.03.24||Albania (WC02 Q)||2014.07.13||Argentina (WC14 F)||137||194||70.6||4860 days|